cloudfoundry/uaa/docs/UAA-APIs.md

 ### <a id="check_id"/>OpenID Check ID Endpoint

-_Not needed for first phase.
-This endpoint would be used by web flows, not vmc._
+_Not needed for vmc.
+This endpoint might be used by web flows._

 An OpenID Connect defined endpoint.
 It accepts an id_token, which contains claims about the authentication event.
 It validates the token and returns information contained in the token in JSON format.
 Basically makes it so that clients do not need to have full token handling implementations.

-* Request: `POST /check_id`
+* Request:

+        POST /check_id
+		id_token=LKFJHDSG567TDFHG

 ### <a id="userinfo"/>OpenID User Info Endpoint

-_Not needed for first phase.
-This endpoint would be used by web flows, not vmc._
+_Not needed for vmc.
+This endpoint would be used by web flows._

 An OAuth2 protected resource and an OpenID Connect endpoint.
-Given an appropriate access_token, returns information about a user.
+Given an appropriate access\_token, returns information about a user.
 Defined fields include various standard user profile fields.
 The response may include other user information such as group membership.

-* Request: `GET /userinfo`
+* Request:

+        GET /userinfo

+* Response:

+        {
+		  "user_id":"olds",
+		  "email":olds@vmare.com
+        }

 ### <a id="login_info"/>Login Information Endpoint